Variable Selection for Kernel Two-Sample Tests: Algorithm

-where $g_{\hat{q}}$ is a super-gradient of $f$ at $\hat{q}$.
-Based on this observation, we apply the outer-approximation technique to solve the maximization problem: at iterations $t=1,2,\ldots,T$, we maximize and refine a piecewise linear overestimator of $f(q)$:
+Based on this observation, we use the common outer-approximation technique, which is widely used for general mixed-integer nonlinear programs~\citep{fletcher1994solving,bonami2008algorithmic}, to solve the problem: at iterations $i=1,2,\ldots,i_{\max}-1$, we maximize and refine a piecewise linear upper-bound of $f(q)$: $\bar{f}^i(q) = \min_{1\le j\le i}~ \bar{f}(q; q_j).$ The algorithm is summarized in Algorithm~\ref{alg:exact:quad}.